Menonvid/dsc-mod-3-project-v2-1-onl01-dtsc-ft-030220/README.md

 Q1.
 Does source of water have an effect on the functionality of the wells?

 Q2.
-Does Age of the wells effect the condition of the wells?
+Does Age effect the condition of the wells?

 Q3.
 What is the best mode of payment for maintainence of wells?